- Activities and Clubs

 Since its launch over 60 years ago, the Award has inspired millions of young people to transform their lives.
 Through non-formal education, the Award can play a critical role in a young person’s personal development..

 At GES, the award is available for students in years 9 to 13, and some of its components can contribute towards our A-level diploma programme.

 There are three attainment levels:

-- Bronze for those turning 14 and older.
+- Bronze for pupils in year 9 and older.

-- Silver for those turning 15 and older.
+- Silver for pupils in year 10 and older.